By Katherine Smith and Ellen Stewart

 How might existing science and policy knowledge help here?: Researchers across disciplines but particularly those involving humans and animals in their research have spent a lot of time developing guidelines on conducting ethical research.
 But undertaking research ethically does not guarantee that the results of that research will be used ethically.
 Now that research impact is being so explicitly incentivised in the UK, we need to be building on the foundations of research ethics guidance to develop ethical dimension to reward systems for research impact (for both potential research funders and REF2020 case studies).

 Problem 3: Even researchers supportive of the aims of the current research impact agenda expressed concerns about whether its current architecture captures impact in a meaningful way.
-Many described the disconnect between their knowledge of the complex ways in which evidence influences policy, and the experience of ‘playing the game’ of depicting much more straightforward impact: one interviewee wryly stated that one achievement of the impact agenda has been to make “people lie more convincingly on grant applications”.
+Many described the disconnect between their knowledge of the complex ways in which evidence influences policy and the experience of ‘playing the game’ of depicting a much more straightforward impact: one interviewee wryly stated that one achievement of the impact agenda has been to make “people lie more convincingly on grant applications”.
 It is often the most far-reaching kinds of research impacts that are most difficult to demonstrably track (whereas it is the less ambitious forms of impact that more easily enable a clear audit trail).
 Or it may be, as Christina Boswell has demonstrated for immigration policies, that research is used by policymakers more for ‘symbolic’ than ‘instrumental’ reasons (i.e. rather than informing policymakers assessments of the optimal policy route, research is used to lend authority to decisions or to signal a ‘capacity to make sound decisions’).

 How might existing science and policy knowledge help here?
 The point here is that both research on policymaking and science studies suggest these kinds of behaviours are rationale and unlikely to change.
 Hence, it may be necessary to broaden the criteria for demonstrating impact for research, especially where research has contributed to substantial social or policy changes over longer periods of time.
-Indeed, it’s possible to conceive of a system that would enable a broader, more encompassing set of criteria for demonstrating impact that was deemed particularly significant/large-scale, whereas narrower/lower level impact would require much more specific supporting evidence (as we suggest in Figure 1 in our article).
+Indeed, it’s possible to conceive of a system that would enable a broader, more encompassing set of criteria for demonstrating impact that was deemed particularly significant/large-scale, whereas narrower/lower-level impact would require much more specific supporting evidence (as we suggest in Figure 1 in our article).